Anatomiclab/GastroFLOW/README.md

 # Accelerating gastric carcinoma diagnosis with a weakly supervised artificial intelligence-based system by prioritizing gastric biopsy whole slide images

-This repository contains the source code for our project where we developed a weakly supervised Artificial Intelligence (AI) system, namely Gastric Case Prioritization Workflow (GastroFLOW), to accelerate the diagnosis of gastric carcinoma by effectively classifying and prioritizing gastric biopsy whole slide images (WSIs).
+This repository contains the source code for our project "Accelerating gastric carcinoma diagnosis with a weakly supervised artificial intelligence-based system by prioritizing gastric biopsy whole slide images" where we developed a weakly supervised Artificial Intelligence (AI) system, namely Gastric Case Prioritization Workflow (GastroFLOW), to accelerate the diagnosis of gastric carcinoma by effectively classifying and prioritizing gastric biopsy whole slide images (WSIs).

 GastroFLOW builds upon the Gastric Carcinoma classification Network (GCNet), an ensemble of high-performing Multi-Layer Perceptron (MLP) networks designed to reduce prediction variance and enhance generalization.
 GCNet employs a majority voting scheme for robust WSI classification.